 Events & Activities

-The City is characterized by small town friendliness and hosts several community events including Catfish Days, the Frosty Bobber fishing tournaments, Heritage Days, and an Arts and Crafts exposition each year.
-The City also participates in activities with neighboring Grand Forks, North Dakota, including the Potato Bowl parade and the First Night New Year's celebration.
+The City is characterized by small town friendliness and hosts several community events including Catfish Days, fishing tournaments, Heritage Days, and an Arts and Crafts exposition each year.
+The city also participates in activities with neighboring Grand Forks, North Dakota, including the Potato Bowl parade and walk/run events in the greenway system.

 Downtown has a variety of restaurants, with some situated along the river front.
 There is also convenient shopping with a variety of stores as well as a movie theater located in the downtown mall.
 Cabela's is also located in downtown East Grand Forks and has several displays of live fish indigenous to Minnesota as well as a static display of a variety of wildlife.
 The Red River State Recreation Area is located within walking distance of downtown and restaurants and provides facilities for camping, fishing, and RV parking.